The future Anicinape Act on Child and Family Services

 Section 18 of the First Nations, Inuit and Métis Child, Youth and Family Services Act states that the inherent right of self-government recognized and affirmed by section 35 of the Constitution Act, 1982 includes jurisdiction over child and family services.
 What does this mean?

-The Act affirms that the right to self-government in relation to child and family services includes legislative jurisdiction and the administration and enforcement of laws made under that legislative jurisdiction.
+affirms that the right to self-government in relation to child and family services includes legislative jurisdiction and the administration and enforcement of laws made under that legislative jurisdiction.
 Aboriginal governing bodies can therefore develop their own family protection and welfare laws.
 This is what the communities of Lac Simon, Pikogan, Winneway and Kitcisakik wish to do.

 How will the communities of Lac Simon, Pikogan, Winneway and Kitcisakik implement the First Nations, Inuit and Métis Children, Youth and Families Act?